hexiaok/service-jam-sg-web/README.md

 # service-jam-sg-web
-Sequential Landing Page Animation Effects with CSS3 Tutorials By Jake Rocheleau
+Sequential Landing Page Animation Effects with CSS3
+<br>Tutorials by Jake Rocheleau
-Using Animate.css by Daniel Eden
+<br>Using Animate.css by Daniel Eden